Posted in Uncategorized, Politics, governance, Basic Education, Language in education

 For an educational system to effective, efficient and successful, all the four factors of LISA must be in harmony.
 They must all agree.
 They must also support one another.

 Try your hands now with working out such relationships between instructional factors and learner factors.
-Do same for learner factors and admin factors.
-Ditto for socio-cultural factors and admin factors.
+Do the same for learner factors and administrative factors.
+Ditto for socio-cultural factors and administrative factors.

 You will soon begin to see the links between these different elements.
 You will soon begin to appreciate that what you as LGAE can influence the quality of Basic Education in your LGA.